SENeC-Initiative/DeNSE/docs/user/critical_resource_model.rst

 Envioronmental model of pulling:
 --------------------------------
-Since in the free space case there is no active pulling of the dendrite, Netgrowth will model a general pulling with a correlated gaussian where the user can choose the variance, the mean and the correlation factor.
+Since in the free space case there is no active pulling of the dendrite, DeNSE will model a general pulling with a correlated gaussian where the user can choose the variance, the mean and the correlation factor.
 For a better understanding of this distribution we remind to: [correlatedgaussian]_